Rafe-code/qaoa_err_invest/README.md

 Simple circuits containing a single `Rzz` or `Rx` gate are evaluated using IBM hardware (for the `Rzz` gate) or IBM simulators loaded with noise models (for the `Rx` gate).
 This is done for a range of rotation angles and the measured results are compared to anticipated results to determine a measure of error.

-For the `Rx` gate, evidence of a sinusodial relationship between rotation angle and error rate of the gate was found, with a peak to trough drop of the error rate of over 95%.
+For the `Rx` gate, evidence of a sinusodial relationship between rotation angle and error rate of the gate was found, with the error rate dropping over 95% from peak to trough.
 For the `Rzz` gate no trends were observed between the rotation angle and error rate of the gate.
 As the error contribution to QAOA from these gates is dominated by the `Rzz` gate contribution, improvements to the `Rx` gate would have negligible effect on the quality of the QAOA results.
 Further work could investigate whether this is also the case for other hardware devices or when including the effects of error suppression techniques, which are neglected here.

 ---